HajiraMarwah/react-concepts/react-concepts/Authentication-Security/jwt-interview-questions.md

  - If no refresh token → redirect user to login.

  ## Scenario based
- ## 22. The backedn issues jwt that expries n 1hour but userstays on app for 2 hour how do you handle seamless re-authentication
+ ## 22. The backend issues jwt that expries n 1hour but userstays on app for 2 hour how do you handle seamless re-authentication
    **Answer**:
    Use Refresh Tokens for Seamless Re-authentication **Steps:**